telliott99/genealogy/howto/notation.md

 There are three sections for each entry.

-The first has six invariant lines:  generation as e.g. gen=g6, name in bold, born (b), died (d), father (f), mother (m).
+The first section starts with metadata used to organize the project:  generation as e.g. gen=g5,

+Then, name in bold, born (b), died (d), father (f), mother (m).
 These lines and identifiers are present even if there is no data.

 ```
 <gen=g1>